dvoituron/orleans-sample/src/UrlShortener/ReadMe.md

 3. Run the application and navigate to `http://localhost:8080/` to display the **Orleans Dashboard**.

-# 6. Manage the Grain TTL
+# 6. Manage the Grain Timeout

 1. Update the `Program.cs` using this code:
    ```csharp